 - Focus on colour, not calories

 In what seems to be a never-ending struggle with maintaining a healthy weight in a world where there’s so much tasty, high-calorie food focusing on a variety of vibrant plant colours on my plate and not in calories was one of the most wholesome things I did in 2018 and opened up a whole new way of thinking about food.
-Although I did follow a Noom diet, which involved calorie counting, this principle was still highly integral to my weight loss in 2018 and I still eat better as a result of it.
+I also decided to try Noom, a weight loss programme, which although still involved calorie counting, taught me about caloric density and this principle was highly integral to my weight loss in 2018 and I still eat better as a result of it.